Ptolemy constant and uniformity: Angular domain and triangle

 If we map the angular point of $S_\gamma$ to $\infty$ with a M\"obius transformation $m$, then $S_{\alpha,\beta}$ maps to a bounded domain with boundary consisting two line segments and a circular arc.
 As the angle between the line segments is $\gamma$ we obtain

 Let us prove that

-If $s$, $t$ or $u$ does not contain any of the points $a$, $b$, $c$ or $d$, then the points are contained on the boundary of $S_\alpha$, $S_\beta$ or $S_\gamma$ and the assertion follows from Theorem \ref{thm:angulardomain}.
+If $s$, $t$ or $u$ does not contain any of the points $a$, $b$, $c$ or $d$, then the points are contained on the boundary of $S_\alpha$, $S_\beta$ or $S_\gamma$ and the assertion follows from Proposition \ref{prop:angulardomain}.
 Now each of $s$, $t$ and $u$ contains at least one point and if we consider the angular domain $S_{\gamma'}$ that contains all of the points $a$, $b$, $c$ or $d$ on its boundary, we see that $\gamma' \ge \gamma$.
-Again the assertion follows from Theorem \ref{thm:angulardomain} \end{proof}
+Again the assertion follows from Proposition \ref{prop:angulardomain} \end{proof}

-We finally extend the theory to triangles by the following lemma.
+We finally extend the above results to triangles by the following lemma.

 \begin{lem} Let $T$ be a triangle with angles $\alpha$, $\beta$, $\gamma$ and $a,b,c,d \in \partial T$.
 Then the points $a$, $b$, $c$ and $d$ can be mapped in same order with a M\"obius transformation to $\partial S_\theta$, where $\theta \ge \min \{ \alpha,\beta,\gamma \}$ and $\theta \le \pi$. \end{lem} \begin{proof} Let $a$, $b$, $c$ and $d$ be on $\partial T$.
 If the points lie on two sides of the triangle then the assertion follows from Theorem \ref{thm:doubleangluardomain}.
 Thus we assume that at least one of the points $a$, $b$, $c$ and $d$ is on each side of the triangle.